-When you’re looking to buy a home, securing a mortgage with the best terms should be a top priority.
-Although the current mortgage rates will vary based on market conditions, you’re likely wondering how to get the best one.
+When you’re ready to buy a home, qualifying for a mortgage with the best terms and lowest rate should be a top priority.
+Although current mortgage rates vary based on market conditions, you’re likely wondering how you can get the lowest and best rates available?

 Get Your Credit Score In Shape

 It’s no secret that a good credit score can help you throughout the mortgage process.
 With a better credit score, you’re likely to receive offers with the best loan terms.
-You can find lenders willing to work with less than ideal credit scores.
-But you’ll likely face a higher interest rate if you have a lower credit score.
+Conversely, you’ll likely face a higher interest rate if you have a lower credit score.

-With that in mind, making an effort to improve your credit score prior to applying for a mortgage is a good idea.
+With that in mind, making an effort to know, and if necessary improve your credit score, prior to applying for a mortgage is a good idea.
 Since a credit score indicates your creditworthiness to the lender, taking some time to get yours in shape can have a major payoff.

-A few good ways to give your credit score the boost it needs is to get a secured credit card, become an authorized user on a credit card, and pay your bills on time.
+A few good ways to give your credit score the boost it needs are to get a secured credit card, become an authorized user on a credit card and pay your bills on time.
 Even a small improvement to your credit score could make a big difference.

 Pay Down Your Debts

-When you have a high debt burden, lenders may be unwilling to offer you the best mortgage rates.
-That’s because a lender will look at your debt-to-income ratio, which is the percentage of your income that you spend on monthly debt payments.
+When you have a high debt burden, lenders may be unable to offer you the best mortgage rates.
+That’s because a lender will look at your debt-to-income ratio (DTI), which is the percentage of your income that you spend on monthly debt payments.

 Lenders take your DTI into consideration when preparing a loan offer.
-If a big percentage of your income is servicing current debt payments, the lender may question if you can handle a mortgage.
-With that, you’ll be facing a higher mortgage rate.
+If too much of your income is spent on current debt payments, you might struggle to afford your mortgage.
+Because of that, you’ll potentially be facing a higher mortgage rate.

 If you have a high DTI, then you should take action and pay down your debts.
 The less debt you have on your books, the better.
-In most cases, lenders will be looking for a DTI of 35% or lower.
+In most cases, the ideal DTI is 35% or lower.
 Keep that in mind as you build a strategy for debt repayment.

 Save For A Bigger Down Payment

-On the flip side, saving a bigger down payment can delay your home buying dreams.
+Depending on the type of mortgage you choose, putting down a larger amount for your mortgage can be a worthwhile investment and save you money in the long run.
+However, saving for a bigger down payment could delay your home buying dreams.
 Take a minute to weigh the advantage of a lower interest rate against the time you’ll need to save for a larger down payment.

 Consider An ARM Or A Shorter Loan Term

-The term of the loan can affect your interest rate in a major way.
-If you decide to go with an ARM or short-term fixed-rate mortgage, you’ll gain access to lower interest rates.
+The type of mortgage you choose and the term (or length) of the loan can affect your interest rate in a major way.
+If you decide to go with an adjustable rate mortgage (ARM) or short-term fixed-rate mortgage, you’ll likely enjoy lower interest rates.

-Before you move forward with an ARM, or adjustable rate mortgage, consider the long-term costs.
+Before you move forward with an ARM, make sure you understand how they work and can change over the life of the loan.
 With an ARM, the interest rate will adjust over time based on ever-changing market conditions.
 In most cases, the initial interest rate is set for a predetermined number of years.
-After that initial period, it will adjust for the remainder of the term.
+After that initial fixed-rate period, it will adjust for the remainder of the term.
 The downside to an ARM is that you might find yourself facing significantly higher interest rates later in the loan.

 Another option is to pursue a shorter loan term for a fixed-rate mortgage.
-The most common option is choosing a 15-year mortgage over a 30-year mortgage.
-With a 15-year term, you’ll typically find lower interest rates because the lender is expecting to receive their money back more quickly.
+The most common option is choosing a 15-year versus a 30-year mortgage.
+With a 15-year term, you’ll typically find lower interest rates because the loan is for a shorter period.

 Although the lower interest rate of a 15-year mortgage can be tempting, it will come with significantly higher monthly payments.
 If you can easily afford the higher monthly payment, then a lower interest rate may be worth it.
-If you want to build more flexibility into your monthly budget, a 30-year mortgage can provide a lower monthly payment.
-But you’ll be facing a higher interest rate.
+If you want to build more flexibility into your monthly budget, a 30-year mortgage can provide a lower monthly payment, but you’ll most likely be facing a higher interest rate.

 Think About Buying Mortgage Points